pbouzakis/spak/doc/testing.md

 ### Registering stub actions and objects in the IOC container.

-The `TestApp` object comes with a special `registerAction` method and exposes the `IocContainer` object so you can easily stub objects for you tests.
+The `TestApp` object comes with a special `registerAction` method and exposes the `IocContainer` object so you can easily stub objects in your tests.

 ```javascript